FAR 2XX7 Connection

 Configure the computer

 TimeZero connects to a Furuno FAR 2xx7 radar through an Ethernet connection (100Base-T).
-The computer needs to have an IP address that “matches” the Furuno Network (172.31.x.x / 255.255.0.0).
-We recommended using 172.31.3.150 as a fix IP address for the computer with a subnet mask of 255.255.0.0.
+The computer must be assigned an IP address that matches the Furuno network (172.31.x.x / 255.255.0.0) in order to communicate with the FAR radar.
+We strongly recommend configuring the computer with a fixed IP address of 172.31.3.150 and a subnet mask of 255.255.0.0.

 Double click on the Network Adapter connected to the radar (usually “Local Area Connection”).